Help us to save our museum ships! Learn More

 USS NORRIS DD-859 Ship History

-Norris (DD–859) was laid down 29 August 1944 by Bethlehem Steel Corp., San Pedro, Calif.; sponsored by Mrs. Benjamin Norris, widow of Major Norris, by proxy, Mrs. Charles Browning; and commissioned 9 June 1945, Comdr.
-T. A. Nisemann in command.
+Norris was laid down on 29 August 1944 by Bethlehem Steel Corp. in San Pedro, California.
+She was sponsored by the widow of Major Benjamin Norris, by proxy, Mrs. Charles Browning; and commissioned on 9 June 1945.

-After shakedown off California, Norris served three months with the Pre-Commissioning Training Center, Treasure Island, then sailed for duty off Hawaii and Far Eastern patrol operations, for which she arrived Hong Kong 7 February 1946.
+After shakedown off California, Norris served three months with the Pre-Commissioning Training Center of Treasure Island, then sailed for duty off Hawaii.
+Her next assignment was Far Eastern patrol operations, for which she arrived at Hong Kong on 7 February 1946.
 Much of this deployment was spent preventing smuggling and privateering along the Chinese and Korean coasts.
-She returned San Diego 22 February 1947, but was on the China coast again from 8 January to 16 July 1948.
+She returned to San Diego on 22 February 1947, and then returned again to the China coast where she remained from 8 January to 16 July 1948.

-After an overhaul at Mare Island Naval Shipyard which included extensive alterations enhancing her antisubmarine capability, Norris joined the Atlantic Fleet at Newport, R.I., in October.
-Reclassified escort destroyer (DDE–859) 4 March 1950, she trained for her first Mediterranean deployment, for which she sailed 5 July, just after the outbreak of the Korean Conflict.
-She was accordingly ordered on through the Suez Canal to join the 7th Fleet in the combat area.
+After an overhaul at Mare Island Naval Shipyard which included extensive alterations enhancing her anti-submarine capability, Norris joined the Atlantic Fleet at Newport, Rhode Island in October.
+Reclassified as escort destroyer DDE-859 on 4 March 1950, she trained for her first Mediterranean deployment, for which she sailed on 5 July, just after the outbreak of the Korean War.
+She was accordingly ordered on through the Suez Canal to join the United States Seventh Fleet in the combat area.

+Norris next served in Task Force Bravo, an experimental anti-submarine development group, until her next 6th Fleet duty from June–August 1960.
 After a FRAM II conversion at Philadelphia from March to December 1961, Norris had over a year of intensive Atlantic Fleet training operations, including a midshipman training cruise.
-She was reclassified a general purpose destroyer (DD–859) 7 August 1962, and in October took station off Cuba during the Quarantine provoked by the missile crisis.
-With the return of quiet, she was back in Newport in December to prepare for another Mediterranean deployment, 6 February–7 July 1963.
+She was reclassified a general purpose destroyer (DD-859) on 7 August 1962 and in October took station off Cuba during the quarantine provoked by the missile crisis.
+With the return of quiet, she was back in Newport in December to prepare for another Mediterranean deployment, which took place from 6 February–7 July 1963.
 In August, an experimental wire-guided torpedo system was installed by Boston Naval Shipyard, and Norris spent much of the next year testing and evaluating the new system.

-Norris received two battle stars for Korean service.
+Norris received two battle stars for Korean War service.